MarcoMuellner/domaindrivenjs/docs/guide/core/entities.md

 ## Immutability with State Changes

-A key feature of Domainify entities is that they are immutable, but can represent state changes by creating new instances:
+A key feature of DomainDrivenJS entities is that they are immutable, but can represent state changes by creating new instances:

 ```javascript
 // Entities are immutable